CorreyL/values-exercise/README.md

 # values-exercise
 An excuse to turn a simple therapy exercise into a means of sharpening my programming skills.

+The exercise becomes most effective with the restriction that the `Very Important` is only limited to 12 choices.

 # Preamble

 I was recommended the exercise found in [misc/Valuescards.pdf](misc/Valuescards.pdf), and while it's supposed to be done